BlackWaspTM

 Iterator Design PatternIterator Design Pattern

-The iterator pattern is a design pattern that provides a means to for the elements of an aggregate object to be accessed sequentially without knowledge of its structure.
+The iterator pattern is a design pattern that provides a means for the elements of an aggregate object to be accessed sequentially without knowledge of its structure.
 This allows traversing of lists, trees and other structures in a standard manner.

 State Design PatternState Design Pattern